 There are degree courses available for three years or four years particularly for Photojournalism in many colleges.
 There are also many short courses for one year or two year available with different subcategories.
 If you are the person who is more concerned about society and trying to give your voice, definitely a degree course in Photojournalism will be more helpful.
 In case, if you are trying to know about photojournalism but are not able to spend time for a degree course then definitely one-year courses will be more helpful.

 Best Photojournalism Colleges

-Now after selecting what you needed, now it is time to know where your requirements will be fulfilled.
+Now after the selection of “what you need?”, now it is time to know “where your requirements will be fulfilled?”.
 Finding a perfect college or institution according to your needs is more important.

 So before selecting a college or institute, you have to know more about the college, campus facility, syllabus, way of teaching, and many more.
 If you want to know, How to find the best college for Photojournalism or photography, then click here to know more.
 Find the list of Top 5 Photojournalism Colleges in the World.

 - Royal Melbourne Institute of Technology, Melbourne, Australia

 - Creative Hut Institute of Photography, Kerala, India

 - California College of the Arts, California, United States